 Te Tuhi curatorial internship

-The Te Tuhi curatorial internship is a full time, 18-month, paid training position for an emerging art curator in Aotearoa New Zealand.
-The internship provides the opportunity for someone with a demonstrable commitment to developing their curatorial practice to gain significant work experience in the sector, while being paid the living wage.
+The 2024 internship is a 12 month, full-time, paid training position for an emerging art curator in Aotearoa New Zealand to curate a programme from April 2024 to March 2025.
+This is an opportunity for a committed curatorial practitioner to build their curatorial practice and gain significant work experience in the sector.

 Parnell Project Space